 Via dei Georgofili 7

 11am-8pm Mon-Sat, noon-5pm Sun

-There’s an impressive list of panini here (5-8 euros, glass of wine included), all made with local gourmet ingredients, but when you walk in the door and that fog bank of truffle aroma hits you, it’s hard to think about anything else.
+Before you ask, yes, a sandwich shop does belong on a list of the best restaurants in Florence.
+When you visit, you’ll see why.
+There’s an impressive list of panini here (5-8 euros, glass of wine included), all made with local gourmet ingredients, but when you walk in the door and that fog bank of truffle aroma hits you square in the face, it’s hard to think about anything else.
 Popular and casual, you can either take your sandwich away or try to find seating in the next room filled with stools and barrel tables.
 Order and eat, pay after.
 They also sell a variety of products like sauces, cheese and pesto.

 Olio & Convivium

 Via di Santo Spirito 4

 055 265 81 98